villarreal-joshua/european-football-sampling-analysis/README.md

 - Results highlighted how sample size interacts with population variability and distribution shape

 ## Files
-- `final_report.pdf` — write-up with results, tables, and conclusions
+- `Final_project.pdf` — write-up with results, tables, and conclusions
 - (Optional) spreadsheets used for computation

 ## Tools Used